nasa-gcn/gcn.nasa.gov/app/routes/docs/about.md

 ## Contributing

-GCN is an open source project built in [Remix](https://remix.run), a full stack web framework.
+The GCN website is an open source project built in [Remix](https://remix.run), a full stack web framework.
 Have an idea to make GCN better and want to contribute, or have a bug to report?
 Head over to our [contributing](/docs/contributing) documentation for our quick start instructions.

 ## Roadmap